rishieissocool/2025-TeamControl-my-rendition-example-/docs/HowToConnectToGrSim.md

 Then you will have to ensure that the ports that are using are the same between GRSIM and THIS COMPUTER (the one you are running this team control)

-Afterwards, you can run the GRSIM
+Afterwards, you can run the GRSIM.py in `TeamControl > SSL > grSim.py`.
+This is a tutorial that provides the basics.

+You can also replace the `make_robot_move()` function to other functions and test.

+It is recommended to not commit any changes unless it is critical to this file.

+If you have further questions, please consult Emma.

+Thank you.